d4ndox/mnp/README.md

 ### Without payment Id

 A simple transfer.
 Typically used for donations.
-Using mnp-payment to return the subaddress at index x.
+If you have a small business or only issue a few invoices a month, it is advised to create a sub-address for each invoice.
+This has privacy benefits.

 ```bash
 $ mnp-payment --subaddr 1